 Arkansas gained 27 rushing yards on 29 attempts.
 Think about that: Alabama held Arkansas to less than 1 yard per carry on the ground.
-Yes, sack yards are included in that, but it’s still impressive as no Arkansas runner netted more than 18 yards.
+Yes, sack yards are included in that total, but it’s still impressive that no Arkansas runner netted more than 18 yards.
 Arkansas’ longest rush was 10 yards.

 Arkansas’ lone touchdown came with 3 minutes left.
 It was clearly over at that point.

-There were three muffed punts, which is something that will need to be cleaned up.
+There were 3 muffed punts, which is something that will need to be cleaned up.

 Alabama has too many explosive players not to have a better return game.
-Some of it is because of how teams punt to Alabama with the rugby style, but Alabama should be able to gain more than 10 yards on punt returns.
+Some of it is because of how teams punt rugby style to Alabama, but Alabama should be able to gain more than 10 yards on punt returns.